0oSaraho0/pp4-kids-activity-site/README.md

 - Once the profile page was in place I could add an option to show the creator’s picture as well as their name on their ideas.

 - I had also planned to add search options on the brows ideas page allowing users to search by Activity name, location, price or age range.

+- In a future development I would like to add CRUD functionality to the comments section and to enable users to comment on comments so more social interaction could be had.

+- The site could also be taken further with a social development where users could arrange meet ups and get together in person.

 # Wireframes